Types of care home

 Care homes with dementia care

-Designed to make people with dementia feel comfortable and safe.
+These are designed to make people with dementia feel comfortable and safe.
 They often have qualified nurses with dementia training.

 Some of the other options may be: